 - Record your screen along with audio or video.
 This allows you to demonstrate the process on screen while personalizing your message and connecting with your audience.
 A simple yet powerful tool for this is Weet.

 - Record a simple and concise introduction allowing your audience to know exactly what they’re about to learn.

 - Each step should have its own section.
-There is no limit to how many sections your Weet can have, but each individual section is limited in time to keep your audience’s attention.
-You set your timer length, and we recommend 2:30 but you have the options for 5:00 and even 8:00.
+There is no limit to how many sections your Weet can have, however the maximum recording time for a Weet is 8 minutes.

 - Rearrange and re-record sections as needed.